 Department of Political Science

-Faculty in the Department of Political Science: V. Daniel Rogers (chair), Michael Burch, Shamira Gelbman, Scott Himsel~, Alexanra Hoerl, and Ethan Hollander. ~ Part-time
+Faculty in the Department of Political Science: Ethan Hollander (chair), Michael Burch, Shamira Gelbman, Scott Himsel, and Alexandra Hoerl

 Aristotle called politics “the queen of the sciences.”
 Knowledge of politics is important for all liberally educated people.
-At Wabash, the department offers introductory, intermediate, and advanced courses to all students in four areas: American politics, comparative politics, international politics, and political theory.
+At Wabash, the department offers introductory, intermediate, and advanced courses to all students in four areas: American politics, comparative politics, political theory, and international relations.
 We offer opportunities for non-majors to seek answers to perennial questions of politics and to learn more about how government works in their own country and around the world.
-Our major program combines a solid overview of the discipline with opportunities for in-depth study.
-Students majoring in political science take a survey course in each area and then concentrate on one area for advanced study.
-Our minor allows students to explore interests in two of the four areas.

 By studying political science, students learn to analyze and interpret the significance of political events and governmental processes in order to understand, evaluate, and even shape them.
 As a department, we hope to turn interested students, whatever their career plans or other interests, into politically literate college graduates who are able to comprehend their political world in ways appropriate to their individual inclinations, as intelligent and responsible citizens, journalists, attorneys, active participants in business, community or electoral politics, as candidates for office, public officials, or academic political scientists.

 Requirements for the Major: Majors in Political Science are required to take nine course credits (and may take as many as eleven) distributed as follows:

 PSC 121—Introduction to Comparative Politics

 PSC 231—Introduction to Political Theory (a fall semester course)

 PSC 141—Introduction to International Politics (a spring semester course)